RabidAnteater/IC_Addons/IC_Addons/IC_PotionSustain_Extra/README.md

 The interface will tell you which Alternating combination it's currently using.

+The `Prefer single potions over s+? combos to maximise Gold chests?` option will continue to use the `Anything available` sustain bracket, even if it is possible to sustain smalls.
+This is useful when you want to maximise gold chests, for example when farming for Bounty Contracts.

+*Note: This setting will reduce the overall BPH, but increase BCs per hour, particularly when only just able to sustain smalls.*

 *Please be aware that it can only change the potions in the modron during offline stacking - so this will not work at all for purely online runs.*

 ### Sustain Brackets